Lendefi (new) (LDFI) Reaches Market Cap of $1.94 Million

-Lendefi (new) (LDFI) traded flat against the dollar during the twenty-four hour period ending at 11:00 AM Eastern on June 11th.
-Over the last week, Lendefi (new) has traded flat against the dollar.
+Lendefi (new) (LDFI) traded flat against the U.S. dollar during the twenty-four hour period ending at 14:00 PM Eastern on June 14th.
+One Lendefi (new) coin can now be bought for $0.0004 or 0.00000001 BTC on popular cryptocurrency exchanges.
 Lendefi (new) has a total market cap of $1.94 million and $19,205.00 worth of Lendefi (new) was traded on exchanges in the last day.
-One Lendefi (new) coin can now be purchased for about $0.0004 or 0.00000001 BTC on major cryptocurrency exchanges.
+During the last week, Lendefi (new) has traded flat against the U.S. dollar.

 - JUMPN (JST) traded 54% lower against the dollar and now trades at $5.46 or 0.00018651 BTC.